fjvallarino/monomer/docs/tutorials/02-styling.md

 slider (note: this is not the same as the background of the widget).
 - `hlColor`: highlight color of a widget.
 Again, how it is used depends on the widget.
 In the case of slider, it is used for drawing the (optional) thumb.

+For reference, the colors mentioned by name in the examples come from `Monomer.Graphics.ColorTable`.

 ## Enabled and visible